Related Collard Greens Recipes

 - Fried chicken: The crispy exterior of fried chicken contrasts with the tender collard greens and adds a protein component to the meal.

-- Smothered Pork Chops: Braised collard greens are a traditional accompaniment to pork dishes, and the savory flavors of the meat pair well with the greens.
+- Smothered Pork Chops: Braised collard greens are a traditional accompaniment to pork dishes, especially pork chops!

 - Black-eyed peas: A Southern staple, black-eyed peas are a great side dish for braised collard greens and go together like peanut butter and jelly.